netscaler/netscaler-adc-metrics-exporter/README.md

   selector:
     app: exporter
 ```

+Login Credentials can also be provided using environment variables NS_USER, NS_PASSWORD.
+Though, secret volume is the preffered method for security.

 Flags which can be provided to the exporter in the ```args:``` section are:

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description